open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

   Also, packages MUST use the default `TracerProvider`, `MeterProvider`, and `Propagators` supplied by the `global` package if no optional one is provided.
 - All instrumentation packages MUST NOT provide an option to accept a `Tracer` or `Meter`.
 - All instrumentation packages MUST create any used `Tracer` or `Meter` with a name matching the instrumentation package name.
-- All instrumentation packages MUST create any used `Tracer` or `Meter` with a semantic version corresponding to the version of this repository.
+- All instrumentation packages MUST create any used `Tracer` or `Meter` with a semantic version corresponding to the version of the module containing the instrumentation.